 This is an obvious one, but the best way to prevent stains on your rug is to prevent spilling things on them.
 Keep food and drinks in the kitchen and away from rugs.
 Don’t do your nails on rugs, and always remove or cover rugs when you’re painting a room.

 Of course, despite your best efforts, you cannot avoid all spills on your rug unless you don’t use them all together.
 When a spill does happen, be sure to treat it immediately.
 Letting a spill dry increases its chances of being a stain.
 Blot at wet spills with a damp cloth, taking care not to rub.
 Use a spoon to scrape up wet solids or semi-solid, and vacuum dry messes promptly.
 Taking care of spills prevents stains.

 The areas of your rug that you walk on the most, such as those right in front of furniture, will begin to look worn out and damaged much quicker than other areas of your rug.
 To prevent this, rotate your rugs so you’re walking on a different part of it every few months.
 You can also “rest” your rugs and change them out with a different rug to preserve each for longer.

 9. Avoid Direct Sunlight

 Something that many rug owners don’t consider is exposure to the sun.
 Sunlight, even that through a window, can cause your rug to fade.
 Try to place your rugs in an area where the sun won’t shine on them, or be sure to close the blinds when not in use to avoid overexposure.
 If you have a run outdoors or in a sunroom, be sure to use an outdoor rug designed to hold up.

 10. Protect From Furniture

-The feet of heavy items of furniture can cause permanent dents and damage in your rug.
+The feet of heavy items of furniture can cause permanent dents and damage to your rug.
 Use protectors on the feet of furniture to prevent damage.
-Also be sure to wipe off the bottom of furniture before placing it on a rug to avoid getting it dirty or stained.
+Also, be sure to wipe off the bottom of the furniture before placing it on a rug to avoid getting it dirty or stained.